 If your budget is bigger, Benjamin Moore earns the top ranking in the J.D.
 Power 2016 Consumer Paint Satisfaction survey, but can be pricier.
 Benjamin Moore Aura (Est. $70 per gallon), which contains zero VOCs, lands near the top of the pack in one professional interior paint roundup conducted by a consumer testing organization.
 Editors award Aura excellent scores for hiding older paint colors and holding up well to scrubbing, although satin and semi-gloss finishes may lose some of their sheen with aggressive cleaning.
 Aura earns a very good score for surface smoothness and a good score for stain resistance, although the matte finish doesn't perform quite as well as the glossier finishes in resisting stains.
 Editors also say this self-priming paint resists fading, sticking, and mildew.

-Benjamin Moore Aura also earns a 5 rating from Good Housekeeping.
+Benjamin Moore Aura is another interior paint that earns a 5 star rating from Good Housekeeping.
 Editors say Aura offers even and smooth coverage, covering both dark and light surfaces in a single coat.
 Editors say they were able to remove stains from coffee and crayons easily in tests, leaving little evidence behind, and that Aura holds up well to cleaning and other wear-and-tear.

 Value is the biggest concern with Aura.
 In a review at About.com, home renovation expert Lee Wallender names Benjamin Moore Aura as one of the top three interior paints, noting that Aura offers the best quality but also at a higher cost than many interior paints.
 While Aura applies easily, offers exceptional coverage, and has a gorgeous finish, it can get pricey for homeowners who are painting their whole house or a large area requiring several gallons or more.
 However, for a perfect finish that hides just about anything underneath in one or two coats, Benjamin Moore Aura is a great choice if your budget permits.